OWASP/samm/v2.0/beta/core/design/d-security-architecture.md

 ## Maturity 3
 ### Activity
 Build one (or a set of) reference architecture(s) that selects and combines a verified set of security components to ensure a proper design of security.
 Reference platforms have advantages in terms of shortening audit and security-related reviews, increasing efficiency in development, and lowering maintenance overhead.
-Continuously maintain and improve the reference architecture based on new insights in the organisation and within the communicaty.
+Continuously maintain and improve the reference architecture based on new insights in the organisation and within the community.

 These reference architectures may materialize into a set of software libraries and tools upon which project teams build their software.
 They will serve as a starting point that standardizes the security approach taken and uses a configuration-driven, security-by-default approach.
 Such a framework can be bootstrapped by selecting a particular project early in the life-cycle and have security-savvy staff work with them to build the security functionality in a generic way so that it could be extracted from the project and utilized elsewhere in the organization.